JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 {$project:{_id:1, "chosensecurity.symbol":1, "chosensecurity.Beta":{$min:"$chosensecurity.Beta"}}}])
 ```
 #### Output:
-The output obtained from the query illustrates that for the given 11 GICS sectors, there are two sectors (Consumer Discretionary, Real Estate, and Communication Services) that cannot screen a best security meeting the criteria.
+The output obtained from the query illustrates that for the given 11 GICS sectors, there are three sectors (Consumer Discretionary, Real Estate, and Communication Services) that cannot screen a best security meeting the above criteria.
 For other sectors, there are 8 securities being chosen, with different betas as well.
 Typically, Industrials, Financials, and Information Technology sectors have relatively higher risks than the market while the beta of other sector securities are lower than one.
 Therefore, if the investor includes those securities in the portfolio, the portfolio will show significant diversification due to different sectors and different risks.

 ## Conclusion

-In conclusion, the query-design process solved four real-life financial and investment information that may be encountered and explored.
+In conclusion, the query-design process solved four real-life financial and investment considerations that may be encountered and explored.

 From the SQL queries, it can be summarised that for the Energy and Financials sector, the US equities exceed France's equities and for other GICS sectors, France's equities outperform the US equities.
 Investors can consider diversifying their portfolios from the country's perspective.
 Furthermore, considering the performance of the given funds, the fund Global Tech (information technology sector) may have a good trend to invest, and the fund European High Momentum (European stocks) is not possibly recommended to invest.